bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 MetaPro will perform the following:
-- subdivide the input data in user-defined chunksizes.
+- subdivide the input data into user-defined chunk sizes (e.g. 1000 reads).
 - Each chunk is then run independently:
 - - run each chunk through Barrnap
 - - using the results of Barrnap, filter the data chunk into mRNA, and leftover data for further scanning.